State's deaths rise by 148 day after 156; cases' increase 5,610 vs. 4,151

 Weekly changes: One-week increase 13,565 (2.8 percent).

-Palm Beach County's death count is higher than 15 states, including West Virginia at 2,263.
-Rhode Island had been behind Florida but in a data adjustment is now at 2,466
+Palm Beach County's death count is higher than 15 states, including West Virginia at 2,274.

 Cases